BillHertzing/ATAP.Utilities/src/ATAP.Utilities.VoiceAttack/Documentation/Readme.md

 This will also install the Erlang language server!
 Assistant design

-The APAT Voiceattack plugin is intended to be an assistant for playing games.
+The APATAPAT Voiceattack plugin is intended to be an assistant for playing games.
 It offers these featires:

 1) Coach mode: The plugin will provide verbal reminders of actions to  take